-- (a) "Gender expression" means a person's gender-related appearance or behavior, whether or not stereotypically associated with the person's sex at birth. - (b) "Gender identity" means a person's identification as male, female, a gender different from the person's sex at birth, or transgender. - (ac) "Sex."
-An applicant's or employee's gender; however, nothing herein shall limit protections due an individual on account of pregnancy, childbirth, or related medical conditions. has the same definition as provided in Government Code section 12926, which includes, but is not limited to, pregnancy; childbirth; medical conditions related to pregnancy, childbirth, or breast feeding; gender identity; and gender expression. - (bd) "Sex Stereotype-" means Aan assumption about a person's appearance or behavior, or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's gender-sex. - (e) "Transgender" is a general term that refers to a person whose gender identity differs from the person's sex at birth.
-A transgender person may or may not express a gender different from the social expectations of the sex assigned at birth.
+(a) "Gender expression" means a person's gender-related appearance or behavior, whether or not stereotypically associated with the person's sex at birth.

+(b) "Gender identity" means a person's identification as male, female, a gender different from the person's sex at birth, or transgender.

+(ac) "Sex."
+An applicant's or employee's gender; however, nothing herein shall limit protections due an individual on account of pregnancy, childbirth, or related medical conditions. has the same definition as provided in Government Code section 12926, which includes, but is not limited to, pregnancy; childbirth; medical conditions related to pregnancy, childbirth, or breast feeding; gender identity; and gender expression.

+Modifications to Text of Proposed Amendments to the Fair Employment and Housing Act Regulations (5.4.15)

+(bd) "Sex Stereotype-" means Aan assumption about a person's appearance or behavior, or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's gender sex.

+(e) "Transgender" is a general term that refers to a person whose gender identity differs from the person's sex at birth.
+A transgender person may or may not expresshave a gender expression that is different from the social expectations of the sex assigned at birth.
 A transgender person may or may not identify as "transsexual."